farhan-zainudin/farhan-zainudin.github.io/src/pages/about.md

 ## Tech Stack

 Here are some of the technology that I have worked on but not limited to:-

-## Features

-Here are certain features of this site.

 - Cloud Environments: AWS (EC2, VPC, IAM, RDS, S3, CloudWatch, AWS Transfer Family)
 - Linux systems: CentOS, Ubuntu, Redhat